Regulation and complianceLicensing procedures

 Is the making of political contributions part of doing business?
 If so, are there laws that restrict the ability of contractors or design professionals to work for public agencies because of their financial support for political candidates or parties?

-Is a construction manager or other construction professional acting as a public entity’s representative or agent on a project (and its employees) subject to the same anti-corruption and compliance as government employees?
+Is a construction manager or other construction professional acting as a public entity’s representative or agent on a project (and its employees) subject to the same anti-corruption and compliance rules as government employees?

 Are there any other important legal issues that may present obstacles to a foreign contractor attempting to do business in your jurisdiction?

 Work permits are required if third-country nationals work on a construction project in the Netherlands.
 If foreign workers are working in the Netherlands, certain employment law rules (eg, the Dutch Minimum Wage Act) apply immediately, as well as (part of) the collective bargaining agreement in the construction sector.
 If the foreign workers who are being employed by a contractor from another EU member state and posted to the Netherlands work for 12 months in the Netherlands, almost all Dutch employment legislation will apply to them.
 The period of 12 months can be extended to a maximum of 18 months.

 Law stated dateCorrect on

 Give the date on which the above content was accurate.